Azure/bicep-registry-modules/avm/res/synapse/workspace/README.md

 ### Parameter: `privateEndpoints.privateDnsZoneGroup.privateDnsZoneGroupConfigs.name`

-The name of the private DNS zone group config.
+The name of the private DNS Zone Group config.

 - Required: No
 - Type: string